2factorauth/twofactorauth/.github/ISSUE_TEMPLATE/update-existing-site.md

 - [ ] Its name has changed.
 - [ ] Its documentation link has changed.
 - [ ] Its Twitter username, Facebook page, and/or email address have changed.
+- [ ] It fits better in a different category.
 - [ ] Its logo has changed.
 - [ ] It has been acquired or absorbed by another site, and the new site is eligible to be listed on twofactorauth.org.
 - [ ] Other (please describe below).